-- A. Both I. A. & B., Available Leave, leaves must be validated, at the university's request, as to the enabling facts of the leave.
-For example, it must be established by the applicant for leave hereunder that he/she is the parent, within the express meaning of that term as hereinafter defined. - B. Leave, under I. C., & I. F, Available Leave, above, must be validated by a written certification from a qualified, licensed, health care provider, that the employee is needed and able to provide care directly related to and on account of an acutely or chronically debilitating health condition requiring hospitalization and/or continuing licensed health provider intervention and treatment.
-The certification must also specify the debilitating condition and the prognosis for abatement or recovery with medical opinion as to time anticipated for abatement or recovery.
-Finally, upon request by the university, the employee must validate, through reasonable means, the enabling family relationship. - C. Leave, under I. D., Available Leave, above, must be validated by a written certification of expert opinion by a qualified, licensed health care provider, describing the work debilitating illness or other work debilitating health related condition and its disabling onset, affect and anticipated duration.
-When an employee seeks to take leave under I.D and may be eligible for leave rights under the federal Family and Medical Leave Act (FMLA), NJIT may include a statement of the essential functions of the employee's job with its request for medical certification.
-The medical certification may be deemed insufficient if the health care provider does not identify which essential functions the employee is unable to perform.

-- D. Under leave enabling provisions I. C., D, and F., Available Leave, above, when the university reasonably believes a submitted certification is suspect, in significant degree, it may require a second opinion from a licensed health care provider who is qualified in the field of the contended disability/illness.
+- A. Leave under I. B. 1. & I. B. 2., Available Leave, above, must be validated by a written certification from the employee attesting that such employee is taking family leave for the birth, adoption, or placement into foster care of a child, or by a certification issued by a duly-licensed health care provider stating the date of birth or date of placement of the child. - B. Leave, under I. A. 4. & I. B. 3., Available Leave, above, must be validated by a written certification from a qualified, licensed, health care provider stating the date on which the serious health condition commenced, the probable duration of the condition, the medical facts within the provider's knowledge regarding the condition, and a statement of the care needed.. - C. Leave, under I. A. 3., Available Leave, above, must be validated by a written certification by a qualified, licensed health care provider stating the date on which the serious health condition commenced, the probable duration of the condition, the medical facts within the provider's knowledge regarding the condition, and information showing that the employee cannot perform the essential functions of the job. - D. Under leave enabling provisions I. A. 3., I. A. 4., I. A. 6., & I. B., Available Leave, above, when the university reasonably believes a submitted certification is suspect, in significant degree, it may require a second opinion from a licensed health care provider who is qualified in the field of the contended disability/illness.
 An opinion concurring with the employee's submitted validation shall result in leave validation.
-An opinion dissenting from a suspect/faulty validation shall result in referral, as set out hereunder, to a third, independent health care provider, qualified in the field of the contended disability/illness, for final, binding opinion either validating or invalidating the leave. - Referral for a third, binding health care professional's opinion shall be by agreement of the employee selected health care provider and the university selected health care provider.
+An opinion dissenting from a suspect/faulty validation shall result in referral, as set out hereunder, to a third, independent health care provider, qualified in the field of the contended disability/illness, for final, binding opinion either validating or invalidating the leave. - 1.
+Referral for a third, binding health care professional's opinion shall be by agreement of the employee selected health care provider and the university selected health care provider.
 Failing agreement, referral shall be by agreement of the employee and the university.
 Failing secondary agreement, referral shall be made by the university. - 2.
 Both second and third health care provider's opinions shall be arranged and paid for by the university. - 3.
-Failure by an employee to provide a certification which, on its face, purports to meet the primary validation requirements set out above, shall result in denial of leave and its benefits, and not a second or third opinion, as the original certification is the sole responsibility of the employee as prerequisite to either any leave entitlement or a second or third opinion by a licensed health care provider. - E. Whenever an employee seeks to take a leave and may be eligible for FMLA leave rights, NJIT may designate a representative (such as a Department of Human Resources employee, Office of the General Counsel employee, or a health care provider), who is not the employee's direct supervisor, to contact the health care provider who provided any submitted medical certification supporting the employee's application for leave, for the purposes of authenticating and/or clarifying the medical certification.
-The employee must provide a HIPAA-compliant release to NJIT allowing such communication with the health care provider.
-NJIT may deny FMLA leave if the employee fails to provide such a release or if a medical certification is not otherwise authenticated and/or clarified.
+Failure by an employee to provide a certification which, on its face, purports to meet the primary validation requirements set out above, shall result in denial of leave and its benefits, and not a second or third opinion, as the original certification is the sole responsibility of the employee as prerequisite to either any leave entitlement or a second or third opinion by a licensed health care provider.